mrsimb/macrorecorder/README.md

 # Known issues
 - Macros no saving.
 There is just no save function at the time, i'm working on it.
 - By strange reason, recording with non-english keyboard layouts won't work (for me at least).
 - Recording shift+(abc), and sending it results Abc, not ABC.
-This is LuaMacros bug.
+This is a LuaMacros bug.